honghaoz/UWQuestAPI/README.md

     campus       | campus
     approved_load | approved load

-- /my_academics/grades_options
+- /my_academics/grades
+  - There are two kinds of response.
+  	- If only sid is provided, response will be terms that can be queried
+  	- If sid and term index are provided, response will be grades for queried term

-  - method: POST/GET
+  - 1) method: POST/GET
-  - Parameters
+  - 1) Parameters

      Parameter  | Description
     ----------- | -------------
     sid         | Session id

-  - Response
+  - 1) Response

      Field        | Description
     -----------   | -------------